hawara-es/docker-laravel/README.md

 This repository implements Docker containers to facilitate the deployment of Laravel applications.
 It's goal is to be useful for creating both development and production environments.

+It is in early development and it's still not ready for usage.
+Please check the [1.x milestone](https://github.com/hawara-es/docker-laravel/milestone/1) for information about the road map.

 ## How to Install

 ### Download